 In 2015 QEF celebrated its 80th anniversary.
-Due to some extra funding from the Heritage Lottery Fund we were able to undertake a one year heritage project which aimed to widen knowledge and understanding of QEF’s work, and to explore changing attitudes towards disability and employment.
+With extra funding from the Heritage Lottery Fund we were able to undertake a one year heritage project which aimed to widen knowledge and understanding of QEF’s work, and explore changing attitudes towards disability and employment.
 We digitised over 1000 photographs, numerous film reels and 1000s of pages of documents, and recorded oral histories from past beneficiaries and staff members, all of which are available to view online.
-We also worked with actors with disabilities to take a performance about disability and technology to fifteen schools in Surrey, which you can watch on our YouTube account.
+We also worked with disabled actors to take a performance about disability and technology to fifteen schools in Surrey, which you can watch on our YouTube account.
 QEF’s physical archive is being stored at the Surrey History Centre in Woking, and you can explore the records online below.

 To view our photographic archive of over 1500 images dating back to the 1930s, go our Flickr archive.

 To read more about the history of QEF’s services and listen to oral histories, go to Exploring Surrey’s Past.